I can’t remember the exact moment when I realized I didn’t want to work full-time as a clinical physical therapist.

 I use my knowledge and skills every day as I care for my mother with advanced early-onset Alzheimer’s disease.

-And we PTs can take many of our other skills—including decision-making, negotiation, time-management, critical thinking, diagnostics, and more—and apply them to our professional and personal lives in countless ways.
+And we PTs can take many of our other non-clinical skills—including decision-making, negotiation, time-management, critical thinking, diagnostics, and more—and apply them to our professional and personal lives in countless ways.

 Embracing uncertainty in your career.